 I may receive a commission if you purchase something mentioned in a link on this post for sites including Amazon.com.
 Other links may go to websites where I have been paid to write a blog or article.
 See the entire disclosure here.

 When is it Too Late to Sow Seeds?

 - If I plant seeds now, will the plants have time to grow before the cold weather sets in?

 - How do you know when it’s too late to start seeds?

 Excellent questions!
 The answer is not always clear when you read the instructions on seed packets but there’s a simple way to figure it out.

-- Best temperature for starting the seeds
+- Learn best temperature for starting the seeds.

 The answer is going to be different for each type of seed.
 Even within one plant species, there are many variations in the time needed from seed to harvest or flowering.
 For example, some early types of tomatoes are ready in just over 60 days and others take twice that long.
 So you have to plan accordingly for every single type of seed you grow.